 It suggests the question: is it Zettelkasten that made Luhmann successful, or is it that he was relentlessly focused on problems he cared about, and Zettelkasten was the set of cognitive processes that he designed for his brain and his problems?

 One of the most salient cognitive problems is the question of learning.
 What does it mean to do it well?
 Can we do it faster?
-There are a variety of frameworks for thinking about this, such as the Dreyfus model, the Bloom Taxonomy, the Benner Progression, or even the medieval guild progression.
+There are a variety of frameworks for thinking about this, such as the Dreyfus model, the Bloom Taxonomy, the Benner Progression, or even the guild progression (Novice -> Journeyman -> Master).
 I think it's actually illustrated pretty well in the following meme:

 The point is that we start learning about the world by collecting data and observations.
 Babies learn language not by being told formal rules of grammar but by copying what people say to them.
 Children learn to ride bikes by using training wheels, not by studying the physics of the wheel.
 Even when studying advanced abstract mathematics, one of the first things you do is to use concrete examples to illustrate.

 On top of this soup of facts, humans invent concepts so that we can easily talk about and work with a large collection of facts.
 For example, the concept of "fruit" was made up so that we could easily talk about these things that certain plans created in order to reproduce.
 Of course, the concepts that are useful get used in multiple contexts (e.g. botany vs. kitchen), which results in arguments over whether tomatoes are actually fruit.